|

 Elsewhere on the web |

-Thanks to those who have directly contributed to the information on this page: Mike Sells, Dave Hennessey, Allan Cooper, Jack Chen, Andrew Pang, Tom Smith, John Witt, Jeff Ellis, Ronald Henry, and especially "Tiger" Joe Sallmen.
-Villani plate is from the collection of John Villani.
+Thanks to those who have directly contributed to the information on this page: Dave Hennessey, Andrew Pang, Tom Smith, John Witt, Jeff Ellis, Ronald Henry, Dave Hennessey, John Willard, Gary Walker, and especially "Tiger" Joe Sallmen.

-Sells, Cooper, Sallmen, Smith, Witt, Ellis, and Henry photographs are presumed to be copyrighted by Mike Sells,
+Sallmen, Smith, Witt, Ellis, Henry, and Hennessey photographs are presumed to be copyrighted by

-Allan Cooper, "Tiger" Joe Sallmen, Tom Smith, John Witt, Jeff Ellis, and Ronald Henry, respectively,
+"Tiger" Joe Sallmen, Tom Smith, John Witt, Jeff Ellis, Ronald Henry, and Dave Hennessey, respectively,

 This page is![]() W3C valid |